larsrh/website/topics/recursion/02-sets.md

 In order for the definition to work, we need to do all the heavy lifting described earlier, but once we've done it, the induction principle just falls out of it.

 Now, I promise you that all of this is connected to recursion.
-But it'll take a few more episodes to get behind that.
+But it'll take a few more episodes to get to the bottom of that.

 ## What's next?